Stock Light

-Stock Series is a touring car racing series based in Brazil promoted by Vicar.
+Stock Light is a touring car racing series based in Brazil promoted by Vicar.
 The series returned in 2018 as Stock Light, having replaced the previous Campeonato Brasileiro de Turismo, Copa Chevrolet Montana formerly known as Stock Car Copa Vicar, Stock Car Light, and Stock Car B which had run since 1993.
 The series serves as the official access category to Stock Car Brasil, as well as having manufacturer support from Chevrolet.
 The series champion is awarded a R$ 2.5 million scholarship to compete in Stock Car.
+In 2025 the series was rebranded back to Stock Light after three years under the Stock Series name, after complains about the name similarities between the main series Stock Car Pro Series.

 History

 In 1993, Stock Car B was created in order to facilitate the access of newcomers to the Stock Car Brasil, until 1999 the category competed in the same grid as Stock Car Brasil.

 In 2000 the name of the series was changed to Stock Car Brasil Light and began competing separately from Stock Car Brasil.

-In 2010, another change in the access division.
-The merger between the Copa Vicar and Pick Up Racing resulted in the creation of the Copa Chevrolet Montana, with the engine and the appearance of the pick-ups, inspired by the street version of the Chevrolet Montana.
-Strong and collecting outstanding teams and drivers in the country, the strong division arrived in search of their place in the national automobile scene.
+In 2010, the merger between the Copa Vicar and Pick Up Racing resulted in the creation of the Copa Chevrolet Montana, with the engine and the appearance of the pick-ups, inspired by the street version of the Chevrolet Montana.

-In 2013 Campeonato Brasileiro de Turismo (Brazilian Touring Championship) replacing Copa Chevrolet Montana.
-The chassis, designed by JL company is similar that used in Stock Car Brasil with a V8 engine.
+In 2013, the Campeonato Brasileiro de Turismo (Brazilian Touring Championship) replaced the Copa Chevrolet Montana.
+The chassis, designed by JL company was similar to the one used in Stock Car Brasil with a V8 5.7 LS engine.

-In 2022, Stock Light was rebranded to Stock Series and officially designated as the support series to Stock Car Brasil. series promoter Vicar announced that Stock Car, Stock Series, and F4 Brazil would be switching to Hankook tyres from 2023 onwards, replacing Pirelli.
-On 8 December 2022, Vicar announced that the Stock Series would implement a cost cap of R$ 750 million from 2023 onwards, alongside a R$ 700 million prize pool.
+In 2022, Stock Light was rebranded to Stock Series and officially designated as the support series to Stock Car Brasil, using cars that resemble the Chevrolet Cruze.
+Series promoter Vicar announced that Stock Car, Stock Series, and F4 Brazil would be switching to Hankook tyres from 2023 onwards, replacing Pirelli.
+On 8 December 2022, Vicar announced that the Stock Series would implement a cost cap of R$750,000 from 2023 onwards, alongside a R$700,000 prize pool.

+In 2025 the series was rebranded back to Stock Light after three years under the Stock Series name, after complains about the name similarities between the main series Stock Car Pro Series.